 Today the kids and I explored the nearby Oertijdmuseum while Papa had a meeting in Eindhoven.

-When I was looking around at kid-friendly things to do in the region of The Netherlands, I came across the Oertijdmuseum so knew it would be something for us during this trip.
-As their website is 100% in Dutch, I couldn’t get info info to see if there was enough to keep our two entertained.
-It’s so easy to have a translation widget put on your website for all the non-Dutch speaking visitors who come to The Netherlands (there are plenty!)
+When I was looking around at kid-friendly things to do in the region of the Netherlands, I came across the Oertijdmuseum so knew it would be something for us during this trip.
+As their website is 100% in Dutch, I couldn’t get info to see if there was enough to keep our two entertained.
+It’s so easy to have a translation widget put on your website for all the non-Dutch speaking visitors who come to The Netherlands (there are plenty in the area with Philips, etc)

 The museum is essentially broken up into three parts -the gift shop/cafe & movie, the museum part and the outdoor trail & play spaces.
-Upstairs you will find find fossils, statues and some interactive exhibitions – all in Dutch and a two were not working.
+Upstairs you will find find fossils, statues and some interactive exhibitions – all in Dutch (as it should be as we are in the Netherlands) but two were not working.

 After we saw all the good stuff inside, we headed out to the forest where you follow the path and came upon all the different dinosaurs with a few playground areas.
 For those interested in plants there were tons!